-Yes, if you guessed cookie butter, you get a prize.
+Yes, if you guessed cookie butter would make this list, you get a prize.
 We grant you full permission to pick up a jar on your next visit.
-This cinnamon Speculoos cookie butter has the advantage of novelty (peanut butter? that old stuff?) and total treat.
-It was mentioned more frequently than any other single product... by a lot.
+This Speculoos cookie butter has the advantage of novelty (peanut butter?
+That old stuff?) and total treat.
+It was mentioned more frequently than any other single product ... by a lot.

 Cookie butter is not allowed in the house anymore because we eat it straight from the jar it is so good. - jenbachand

-Lots of love for the nuts, especially more snack-oriented things like Thai Chili Lime Cashews, which I've found can be dumped into a bowl and served alongside fancier hors d'oeuvres very nicely.
+Lots of love for the nuts, especially more snack-oriented options like these Thai Chili Lime Cashews, which I've found can be dumped into a bowl and served alongside fancier hors d'oeuvres very nicely.